Want to build a brand your customer’s trust?

 As psychologist and social proof writer Robert Cialdini puts it, “we view a behavior as more correct in a given situation to the degree that we see others performing it.”

-The whole idea of social proof goes back to building authenticity.
+The whole idea of social proof goes back to building authenticity and brand trust.

 And it’s a big deal.
 In fact, 60% of consumers said user-generated content (UGC) is the most authentic form of content – 3X more authentic than brand-created content.

-There a plenty of ways brands can use social proof, including:
+There are plenty of ways brands can use social proof, including:

 - Displaying follower counts, subscribers, fans, etc.